JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-21-What-is-the-most-interesting-place-in-the-room-make-yourself-a-heatmap.md

 ![garden](https://github.com/JakubSzwajka/JakubSzwajka.github.io/blob/master/_posts/_images/garden_2.png?raw=true)

 Hmm.
-There is some data but hard to analyze it.
+There is some data, but it's hard to analyze it.
 Let's dig deeper.

 Let's make second image, blank one.
 We will put our data on it, manipulate a bit and then overlay on target image.